scalalandio/chimney/docs/source/index.rst

 While the example stays short, in real-life code we usually end up with tons of such boilerplate, especially when:

-- we maintain typed schema and want to migrate between multiple schema versions
+- we keep separate models of different layers in the system
 - we apply practices like DDD (Domain-Driven-Design) where suggested approach is to separate model schemas of different bounded contexts
 - we use code-generation tools like Protocol Buffers that generate primitive types like ``Int`` or ``String``, while you'd prefer to use value objects in your domain-level code to improve type-safety and readability
+- we maintain typed, versioned schemas and want to migrate between multiple schema versions

 Chimney provides a compact DSL with which you can define transformation rules and transform your objects with as little boilerplate as possible.